Michael-Flood/OSSU_Progress/README.md

 Course 0: Coursera "Learning How to Learn" (completed December 2019)

-Course 1: Berkeley CS 61AS (in place of OSSU CS Introduction to Computer Science recommendation)
+Course 1: Berkeley CS 61A (in place of OSSU CS Introduction to Computer Science recommendation), reading Composing Programs by (https://composingprograms.com)

 Course 2: EdX "Effective Thinking Through Mathematics"